juliuspr/juliuspranevicius.com/content/projects/_index.md

 linkTitle: 💼 Projects
 weight: 30
 ---
-## Ongoing Projects
-### On Horn Playing
+## On Horn Playing

-A broad set of resources for advanced horn students and enthusiasts.
+Resources for horn students and enthusiasts.
 Check out the [working draft](./on-horn-playing).

-The project is in development and changes frequently.
 Do not hesitate to drop me a line, if you have any feedback or input.

-### Oslo Horns (OH.)
+## OH.
+(Oslo Horns)

 Check out [Oslo Horns website](http://oslohorns.com) and [Instagram](https://www.instagram.com/oslohorns/)

-### Elegant Booking
+## Elegant Booking

 An interactive calendar that facilitates scheduling lessons.